50+ Spring Boot Interview Questions 2025: Auto-Configuration, REST APIs & Data JPA

 }

 Understanding the bean lifecycle helps you debug initialization issues and use lifecycle hooks correctly.
+Spring manages beans through a well-defined sequence of steps from creation to destruction.
+Knowing this sequence is essential for properly initializing resources and cleaning them up.

 Container starts